genomicepidemiology/ARGprofiler/README.md

 ## Running ARGfinder

 The user has the option to run the pipeline either on an HPC or locally.
-On HPC we provide the option of executing the workflow either using environment modules or conda packages.
+For running on HPC, we provide the option of executing the workflow using environment modules or conda packages.

 ### HPC
-The user should specify the preferable option for executing the pipeline in the config file (If conda enviroment is chosen then keep ```use-conda:True```, else if environment modules is chosen then remove ```use-conda:True``` and add ```use-envmodules:True```
+The user should specify the preferable option for executing the pipeline in the config file.
+If wanting to use a conda environment, keep ```use-conda:True```; otherwise, replace with ```use-envmodules:True```.

-To run ARGfinder on a HPC with a queuing system, the user should execute the following command:
+To run ARGfinder on an HPC with a queuing system, the user should execute the following command:

 ```
 snakemake --profile profile_argfinder
 ```

 ### Locally
-While we have designed ARGfinder to run in a HPC environment (specifically [Computerome](https://www.computerome.dk/)), it is possible to run the pipeline locally.
-Therefore, we recommend to create a mamba environment as follows:
+While we have designed ARGfinder to run in an HPC environment (specifically [Computerome](https://www.computerome.dk/)), it is possible to run the pipeline locally.
+Therefore, we recommend creating a mamba environment as follows:

 ```{bash}
 mamba env create --name argfinder --file rules/environment_argfinder.yaml
 ```

-Since we are not executing ARGfinder in HPC the user should remove the following flag from the config file: ```cluster, cluster-config``` and add the following flag: ```cores``` (The ```cores``` flag should be changed to reflect the number of cores for Snakemake to use).
+Since we are not executing ARGfinder in HPC, the user should remove the following flag from the config file: ```cluster, cluster-config``` and add the following flag: ```cores``` (The ```cores``` flag should be changed to reflect the number of cores for Snakemake to use).

 Then activate the environment and run Snakemake: